bronson/gird/README.md

 ## TODO

-* Test whitespace in file and folder names
 * How should Gird handle hidden files and directories?  (right now it ignores them)
 * Show progress: what directory we're in
   * gird --verbose and gird --silent